 Go to the Year filter.
 The number to the right of each year tells you how many documents were published in that year.
 Click "View all" to see the entire date range.
 Select one or more years and then select either "Limit" or "Exclude".
 For example, if I select 2022 and 2021 and select "Limit," I will now only see the 64 results published in those years.
 If I select 2022 and 2021 and select "Exclude," I will now see all of the results except the 64 published in those years.

-See which authors wrote the most documents
+See which authors have written the most documents

 Go to the Author Name filter.
 The number to the right of each author tells you how many documents within the results were written or co-written by that author.
 The authors are listed in order of most documents written.
 In the example here, you can see that Moss-Morris, R. wrote the most documents within the results, 19.
 Select one or more authors to limit the results to their work or to exclude their work from the results.